Today, online buyers expect to get help in real time.

 Which one is better?
 Live chat or chatbots?
 The answer is somewhat complicated, but let’s give it a try.

-How to choose between chatbots vs live chat?
+How to choose between chatbots vs. live chat?

-There are a few key aspects you should consider when deciding between chatbots vs live chat for your business.
+There are a few key aspects you should consider when deciding between chatbots vs. live chat for your business.

-Both solutions can offer a great user experience when approached in the right way.
+Both solutions can offer a great user experience when approached the right way.
 But there are some common pitfalls too.

 For example, if you’re a startup offering consulting services, a chatbot could be a great way to offer quick answers to common questions and generate leads.